little-red-rover/lrr-docs/software_installation.md

 > [!WARNING]
 > If LiDAR data doesn't appear, the robot is probably having trouble communicating with your computer.
-> Little Red Rover uses UDP port 8001, make sure this port is allowed through your firewall.
+> Little Red Rover uses TCP port 8001, make sure this port is allowed through your firewall.
-> Instructions vary with operating system, try googling "allow UDP port through firewall".
+> Instructions vary with operating system, try googling "allow TCP port through firewall".

 Now is a great chance to play around with Foxglove.
 Add some panels, change some settings, plot some values, see what you can do.
-If you mess something up and want to return to the origional layout, just click revert:
+If you mess something up and want to return to the original layout, just click revert:

 ![](./_images/software_installation/revert.png)

-## Lets Get Rolling!
+## Let's Get Rolling!

 Time to get the rover driving around!
 Before you continue, place your rover on the ground and away from people.